tahaalikhan123/tahaalikhan123/README.md

 Here are some ideas to get you started:

 -->
-🔭 I’m currently working on ...
+🔭 I’m currently working on multiple projects
 <br>
-🌱 I’m currently learning ...
+🌱 I’m currently learning python
 <br>
 👯 I’m looking to collaborate on ...
 <br>